 WHAT?!
 Haven’t ALL game developers worth their salt made their own Tetris?
 Didn’t icculus say that it was good for the soul?

-I’m not going to say that I’m proud of it, but for some reason the farthest I ever got was to write some notes down.
+I’m not going to say that I’m proud of it, but for some reason the furthest I ever got was to write some notes down.
 I would think about how to represent the various pieces, but I would get hung up on not easily seeing a general way to do so.
 I could have hard-coded them the way the tutorial does, but I thought, “Nah, I can do it better than that!”

 But then I never did it.
 And so I never wrote a Tetris clone at all.